Having more fun than a human being should be allowed to have.

-Uh having more fun than a human being should be allowed to have spreading joy and good cheer all across the fruited plain while remaining firm and resolved and fearless.
+Spreading joy and good cheer all across the fruited plain while remaining firm and resolved and fearless.

-I am Rush Limbaugh bravely, serving humanity here behind a golden EIB microphone on the Excellence in Broadcasting Network.
+I am Rush Limbaugh bravely serving humanity here behind a golden EIB microphone on the Excellence in Broadcasting Network.

-The telephone number, if you would like to be on the program 800-282-288-2, the email address rush at EIBNet.com.
+The telephone number, if you would like to be on the program 800-282-2882, the email address rush at EIBnet.com.

 Parasocial something disorder.

-Yeah, I the well theory, theory.
+Well, the theory, theory.

 By the way, we learned last hour the horse's last meal was grass.